Amish Country Ohio, USA Travel Guide

 Rural roads might have poor lighting at night and slow-moving buggy traffic.
 Drive with extra attention after dark.

 Travel insurance is highly recommended, especially for international travelers.
 Look for policies covering medical emergencies, trip cancellation or interruption, and lost or delayed luggage.
-For international travelers, consider a policy that includes emergency medical evacuation coverage.
-This gives peace of mind during a serious medical event.
+For international travelers, consider a policy that features medical evacuation in an emergency coverage.
+This offers peace of mind during a serious medical event.

 Carry a small First aid kit for minor issues.